n8n-io/n8n-docs/docs/courses/level-two/chapter-3.md

 <figure><img src="/_images/courses/level-two/chapter-three/explanation_mergepropertyinput.png" alt="" style="width:100%"><figcaption align = "center"><i>Property Input fields in the Merge node</i></figcaption></figure>

-!!! warning "Property Input in dot notation"
+/// warning | Property Input in dot notation
 If you want to reference nested values in the *Merge node* parameters `Property Input 1` and `Property Input 2`, you need to enter the property key in dot-notation format (as text, not as an expression).
+///

-!!! note
+/// note
 You can also find the Merge node under the alias Join.
 This might be more intuitive if you're familiar with SQL joins.
+///

 ### Exercise